 How Long Does Long Term Disability Insurance Pay Benefits?

 Long term disability insurance pays benefits for much longer periods, often two years, five years, ten years, or until age 65 or 67.
-The Council for Disability Awareness reports that the average long term disability claim lasts about 34.6 months.
+The Council for Disability Awareness reports that the average long-term disability claim lasts roughly 34.6 months, nearly three years during which most families exhaust savings without proper coverage.
 Benefits typically replace 50 to 70 percent of your pre-disability income.

 When you compare Short Term vs Long Term Disability Insurance, the long term option gives peace of mind for serious conditions like cancer, severe injuries, or chronic illnesses that keep you out of work for years.